rafasoares/cancancan-wiki/Authorizing-controller-actions.md

 But in reality the rule means _"the user can manage any article object with an id field set to 23"_, which includes creating a new Article with the id set to 23 like `Article.new(id: 23)`.

 Thus `load_and_authorize_resource` will initialize a model in the `:new` action and set its id to 23, and happily render the page.
-Saving will not work tho.
+Saving will not work though.

 The correct intended rule to avoid `new` being allowed would be: